Iran sends downed Ukrainian plane's black box to France | International

 Iran has sent the black box of the Ukrainian passenger jet that its armed forces mistakenly shot down in January to France for reading, an Iranian semi-official news agency said Saturday.
 Iran accidentally shot down the Boeing 737-800, killing all 176 people aboard, after mistaking it for an incoming missile.

-Iran initially blamed the crash on technical problems and only acknowledged shooting down the plane days later..
+Iran initially blamed the crash on technical problems and only acknowledged shooting down the plane days later.
+The report did not elaborate on why Iran sent the black box to France.
+Boeing is an American company, and Iranian experts needed a converter to recover data from the black box, but the US opposed providing it to Iran.

+President Donald Trump re-imposed sweeping sanctions on Iran after withdrawing the US from Tehran's nuclear deal with world powers over two years ago.

 - READ MORE ON: